 Third Graders attend formal art classes.

-Third Graders attend formal art classes with an art teacher once weekly.
+Third Graders attend formal art classes with an art teacher twice weekly.
 They will create visual arts projects using a variety of materials and techniques and will be exposed to works of master artists.
 At times their projects will be centered on specific themes related to classroom work.
 At Cornerstone Learning Community students are taught that art is a form of communication and a means of expressing themselves.
 Through this communication d self-expression, art becomes a source of discovery and joy.